 Senior Watershed Restoration Manager

 I’m Charles Johnson and I was born and raised on the sandy shores of Monmouth County, New Jersey.
-He grew up in a family of outdoorsmen and quickly fell in love with nature as a child.
+I grew up in a family of outdoorsmen and quickly fell in love with nature as a child.
 I love paddling, swimming and trail running – I’m just an all-around avid athlete!
 I graduated from Virginia Union University with a degree in criminology and criminal justice.
-He served two years with Americorps through their Virginia Service and Conservation Corps and found his love for stewardship and environmental education.
-I am lucky to work for an organization that allows me to share my passion for helping individuals find a deeper understanding for the environment and develop skills to make informed and responsible decisions to protect our natural world for future generations.
+I then served two years with Americorps through their Virginia Service and Conservation Corps which fostered my love for stewardship and environmental education.
+I am lucky to work for an organization that allows me to share my passion for helping individuals find a deeper understanding of the environment and develop skills to make informed and responsible decisions to protect our natural world for future generations.
 I’m a James Changer!

-Anna spent much of her youth exploring the habitats, history, and communities that make up the Chesapeake Bay.
-She remembers early mornings on the beach watching tall ships sail in, muggy middle school canoe trips to measure Bay grasses, and chilly evenings camping and laughing along the James River.
-Her love for the region took her to William and Mary Law School, where she joined the Virginia Coastal Policy Center, working on sea level rise and stormwater management.
-Selected by the National Oceanic and Atmospheric Administration in 2014 as one of ten fellows to work on Capitol Hill, she went on to serve as legislative counsel for Congressman John Sarbanes of Maryland, supporting his work as co-chair of the Chesapeake Bay Watershed Caucus.
-Now, she’s ready to get back to her roots, sharing her enthusiasm for a healthy James River and pushing for the smart policies that can change the James for the better!
+I spent much of my youth exploring the habitats, history, and communities that make up the Chesapeake Bay.
+I remember early mornings on the beach watching tall ships sail in, muggy middle school canoe trips to measure Bay grasses, and chilly evenings camping and laughing along the James River.
+My love for the region took me to William and Mary Law School, where I joined the Virginia Coastal Policy Center, working on sea level rise and stormwater management.
+Selected by the National Oceanic and Atmospheric Administration in 2014 as one of ten fellows to work on Capitol Hill, I went on to serve as legislative counsel for Congressman John Sarbanes of Maryland, supporting his work as co-chair of the Chesapeake Bay Watershed Caucus.
+Now, I’m back to my roots, sharing my enthusiasm for clean water and pushing for smart policies that can change the James for the better!
 I’m a James Changer!